cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 The `Decrypt` function decrypts a ciphertext, verifies that the authentication tag is correct, and returns the message on success or an error if tag verification failed.

 Security:
 - If tag verification fails, the decrypted message and wrong message authentication tag MUST NOT be given as output.
-- If the decryption process is implemented such that a buffer is supplied by the caller and said buffer is modified to contain partial decrypted data, the buffer MUST fully overwrite the supplied buffer with non-secret data, such as setting it to an all-zero value.
+The decrypted message MUST be overwritten with zeros.
 - The comparison of the input `tag` with the `expected_tag` SHOULD be done in constant time.

 Inputs: